tencentyun/intlcloud-documents/product_new/加速产品中心/内容分发网络/用户指南/配置管理/算法说明_intl_en.md

 ![img](https://main.qcloudimg.com/raw/4c89dd4fc8aab848a3ada068794c2977.png)

 ## Authentication Calculator
-> ?You can use the authentication calculator to check whether the request path and signature are correct.
+> You can use the authentication calculator to check whether the request path and signature are correct.
 >
 In the **Authentication Configuration** module, click *Configuration.** Currently, three types can be configured.
 Select the type, configure the authentication parameters, and then determine the authentication URL.
 The following takes **TypeA** as an example:
 ![img](https://main.qcloudimg.com/raw/8d090ea7b5358120a1e233245e06f885.png)
-> !
+>
 > - Currently, TypeB cannot be selected due to feature upgrade.
 > - If the access path has a URL with Chinese characters, you need to decode the URL first before performing the authentication configuration.